CS2 Scams: How to protect yourself from all kinds of scams

 • Step 1: Try to keep your Block Steam accountto prevent further damage.

-• Step 2: Think about what could be the cause of the scam.
-Have an antivirus software scan your computer.
-Remove any viruses or keyloggers from your computer to prevent damage to other areas such as your bank account or PayPal account.
+• Step 2: Think about what might be causing the scam.
+Run an antivirus scan on your computer.
+Remove any viruses or keyloggers from your computer to prevent damage to other areas, such as your bank account or PayPal account.

-• Step 3: If still possible, try to change your Steam and email password.
-Ideally, you should use a different computer for security purposes.
+• Step 3: If possible, try to change your Steam and email passwords.
+Ideally, use a different computer to do this for security reasons.

-• Step 4: If possible, generate new Steam Guard backup codes and revoke authorization from all devices.
+• Step 4: If possible, Generate new Steam Guard backup codes and revoke authorization for all devices.

-• Step 5: If it is still possible, remove API keys from your Steam account.
+• Step 5: If it's still possible, remove API keys from your Steam account.

-• Step 6: Contact Steam support.
-Describe your situation and think about how you can prove that the Steam account belongs to you.
+• Step 6: Contact Steam Support.
+Explain your situation and think about how you can prove that the Steam account belongs to you.

-• Step 7: Once you have got your Steam account back, change all your account details on a secure device to be on the safe side.
+• Step 7: Once you've regained access to your Steam account, change all your account information again on a secure device, just to be safe.

-Also remember that a scam can go further than just your CS2 skins.
-You should reset all passwords to be on the safe side and really make sure that there is no virus on your computer.
+Also keep in mind that a scam can go beyond just your CS2 skins.
+To be on the safe side, you should reset all your passwords and make absolutely sure there are no viruses left on your computer.

 en_USEnglish